 In the future, I hope that dire poverty will be eliminated everywhere on earth.
 People should have as much food and water, health care, higher education and Internet access as they want.
 These things should be free, like street lighting, public libraries and public elementary education are today.
 This does not mean I hope everyone will be able to live the way wealthy people do today, or I hope that great wealth will be abolished.
-I want everyone to achieve an American or European middle-class standard of living.
+I do not advocate communism.
+I would like to see everyone to achieve an American or European middle-class standard of living.
 I do not care whether there are a moderate number of people richer than that.
 Perhaps a few million lucky people worldwide, such as lottery winners and captains of industry, will live on a grand scale, ostentatiously, like some of today's movie stars and moguls.